-- Residents of Gaston County – 2 points
+- Gaston County Residents Elderly/Disabled-4 points

 Your rent, which is referred to as the Total Tenant Payment (TTP) in this program, is based on your family's anticipated gross annual income less deductions, if any.
 HUD regulations allow GHA to exclude from annual income the following allowances: